What to Eat When You Have Anxiety

-The holiday season is a stressful time — even in a “normal” year — but with the ongoing pandemic derailing many 2020 celebrations, anxiety levels are reaching new highs.
+Even in a “normal” year, life can be stressful enough.
+Add to that an ongoing pandemic — and jitters around reemerging — and anxiety levels are reaching new highs.
 And while there are many treatments for anxiety, research has shown that only 50 to 60 percent of people respond well to medication and psychotherapy.

 One coping method you may not have considered: your diet.
 What we eat affects more than just our bodies; it also affects our brain health, primarily in how it influences the health of our microbiome — aka the gut, which is sometimes referred to as the second brain.
 (To read more about how gut health impacts overall well-being, go here).
 Even if you don’t have an anxiety disorder, you probably intuitively understand that there is a connection between what you put on your plate and how you feel.

 Below, nutrients that nurture your gut health and in doing so, help support your mood and lessen anxiety.